-The Interpretation - ITG 2002 (R1) of the Brazilian Federal Accounting Council (CFC) determines the accounting measurement and recognition of the benefits granted for free, such as: volunteer work, exemption from paying real estate property rent, tax exemptions and contributions.
+The Interpretation: ITG 2002 (R1) of the Brazilian Federal Accounting Council (CFC) determines the accounting measurement and recognition of the benefits granted for free, such as: volunteer work.

-- (i) The value of volunteer work is measured by the Association's management based on values available on the market and practiced by the Association in similar services.
-The amount calculated for the fiscal year of 2019 was BRL 508 (BRL 530 in 2018). - (ii) The amount of the federal tax exemption and contributions is calculated based on the assumed profit method, as well as based on the total revenue received by the Association.
-The amount calculated for the fiscal year of 2019 was BRL 1,775 (BRL 1,258 in 2018).
+(i) The value of volunteer work is measured by the Association's management based on values available on the market and practiced by the Association in similar services.
+The amount calculated for the 2020 fiscal year was BRL 588.00 (BRL 508.00 in 2019).

-None of the amounts above had the corresponding cash disbursement and were recognized, in 2019, as revenue and expense/cost in the statement of surplus, in equal amounts, with no effect on the surplus for the fiscal year.
+None of the amounts above had the corresponding cash disbursement and were recognized, in 2020, as revenue and expense/cost in the statement of surplus, in equal amounts, with no effect on the surplus for the fiscal year.